iSEngLab/AwesomeLLM4SE/README.md

 #### Continuous Development Optimization

-Optimizing Continuous Development By Detecting and Preventing Unnecessary Content Generation [2023-ASE]
+1. Optimizing Continuous Development By Detecting and Preventing Unnecessary Content Generation [2023-ASE]

 #### Data Augmentation

-Here is the ordered list of the titles you provided:

 1. A Transformer-based Approach for Augmenting Software Engineering Chatbots Datasets [2024-ESEM]
 2. PERFGEN: A Synthesis and Evaluation Framework for Performance Data using Generative AI [2024-COMPSAC]